chatox/networks-science-course/practicum/as02_distances_diameter.md

 ## 2.2.
 Draw in Cytoscape

 Draw this network Cytoscape using the `DistFromValjean` attribute as color or size, and `NewLabel` as the label for the nodes.
+You will need to import first the `.gml` file as a network, and then your `.csv` file as a table.

 # Part 3: compute diameter and effective diameter